Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## SDR

 Special Drawing Rights.
 An international reserve asset and unit of account created by the IMF.
 SDR value is calculated daily using a basket of the world's largest economies.
-The Terra protocol uses TerraSDR or SDT as its base currency for calculations and to set standards.
+The Daodiseo protocol uses DaodiseoSDR or SDT as its base currency for calculations and to set standards.

 ## Seigniorage

 The value of a coin minus the cost of its production.
-In the Terra protocol, the cost of minting is very small.
-All seigniorage in the Terra protocol is burned.
+In the Daodiseo protocol, the cost of minting is very small.
+All seigniorage in the Daodiseo protocol is burned.

 ## Self-delegation